 Important!

-There is a minor amount of movement at the tallest heights.
 In my experience, even the best standing desks wobble a little when fully extended.
-You can’t cheat engineering – the telescopic arms need tiny gaps between them to move without jamming.
+You can’t cheat physics – the telescopic arms need tiny tolerance gaps between them to move without jamming.
+The further you extend the sections, the larger the angle differential between them becomes.

 2. Gorgeous Hardwood Desktops.